syncfusion-content/wpf-docs/wpf/Ribbon/RibbonMerge.md

 ## Merging and Unmerging in code

-Ribbon merging can be performed in code by using [Ribbon.Merge](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.Ribbon~Merge.html) method of Mdi parent ribbon.
+Ribbon merging can be performed in code by using [Ribbon.Merge](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.Ribbon~Merge.html) method of MDI parent ribbon.
 Child view's ribbon should be passed as parameter to perform merge operation.

-Similarly, the child ribbon can be unmerged from Mdi parent ribbon using [Ribbon.UnMerge]([Ribbon.Merge](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.Ribbon~UnMerge.html)) method of Mdi parent ribbon.
+Similarly, the child ribbon can be unmerged from MDI parent ribbon using [Ribbon.UnMerge]([Ribbon.Merge](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.Ribbon~UnMerge.html)) method of MDI parent ribbon.

 {% highlight C# %}